 Staying top of mind is perhaps the best reason for sending a newsletter.

-In addition to driving traffic to your website, boosting engagement, and enabling you to personalize your message, a newsletter gives you an economical, pressure-free, organic way to stay in touch and remain in front of your sphere outside the once-a-decade sale.
+In addition to driving traffic to your website, boosting engagement, and enabling you to personalize your message, a newsletter gives you an economical, pressure-free, organic way to stay in touch and remain in front of your sphere.

 You’ve probably heard this before, but real estate is a contact sport and, for many agents, real estate newsletters are the go-to choice for staying in touch and remaining consistently in front of their sphere.

 Furthermore, agents who excel at building client relationships earn more than those who do not.
-(I saved the best reason for last 🏆.)
+(Sort of makes keeping in touch a no-brainer.)

 When done well, a real estate newsletter for clients is one of the best email marketing tactics for building loyal, long-term, referral-generating relationships because they are an ideal means for consistently delivering value in ways that encourage recipients to know, like, and trust you.